ducc/GoMusicBot/README.md

 # GoMusicBot
 A simple discord music bot using the [DiscordGo](https://github.com/bwmarrin/discordgo) library.

+## Requirements
+- Go compiler
+- GCC compiler
+- ffmpeg.exe

+## Install
+1) Clone repository
+2) Put `ffmpeg.exe` in the directory
+3) Create the `config.json` file and place this inside of the directory, following the template below
+4) Create a `music` directory and place music files in here (any supported by ffmpeg)
+5) Run `go build ./src/main` in the cloned directory
+6) Execute `main.exe`

 ## Config
 Create a `config.json` file in the project root using this template:
 ```json